 Proven Jolly Phonics Methods for Reading and Writing

-Jolly Phonics introduces all the letter sounds, with an action, song, and storyline for each of the 42 sounds in English.
+Jolly Phonics introduces all the letter sounds, accompanied by an action, song, and storyline for each of the 42 sounds in the English language.

-It is an enjoyable, multi-sensory program for teaching the learner how to ‘crack the code’ of English.
+It is an enjoyable, multi-sensory program designed to teach learners how to ‘crack the code’ of English.

-• Children experience more success in learning to read and write.
+- Children tend to experience greater success in learning to read and write.

 Who is Jolly Phonics for?

-• Use this program for a full year in both preschool and kindergarten.
+- Use this program for a whole year in both preschool and kindergarten.

 Find out what happened at O’Sullivan Beach Primary School when they introduced Jolly Phonics!
 Jolly Phonics 2013